dolthub/docs/content/reference/sql/server/backups.md

 ## Backups

 Dolt also has backups, accessed with the [`dolt backup` command](../../cli.md#dolt-backup).
 These backups look more like traditional database backups.
-The entire state of the database, including uncommitted changes, are copied to another location.
+The entire state of the database, including uncommitted changes on all branches, are copied to another location.

 ### Create a backup